Molecular Biosciences Program

 Research Areas:

-Our program offers students a common but rigorous educational experience for the first year, and continued challenge as you begin to specialize during your second year.
-MB Program students participate in seminar series, program retreats, teaching, and may attend scientific meetings.
-In the second year once you have chosen a research advisor based on your first-year rotation process, you will be formally admitted to one of the eleven participating departments to conduct a research project leading to the awarding of a Doctorate of Philosophy.
+This program offers students a common and rigorous educational experience for the first year and continues to challenge students as they begin to specialize in their academic pathway during their second year.
+MBS Program students participate in seminar series, project presentations, and attend scientific meetings.
+In the second year, once you have chosen a research advisor based on your first-year rotation process, you will be formally admitted to a Ph.D. program in one of the eleven participating departments to conduct a research project leading to the awarding of a Doctorate of Philosophy.

 Professors

-This interdisciplinary program brings together faculty from over eleven basic science departments: Cell Biology and Neuroscience; Chemical and Biological Engineering; Chemistry and Biochemistry; Computer Science; Earth Sciences; Ecology; Immunology and Infectious Disease; Land Resources and Environmental Sciences; Mathematics; Microbiology; Plant Sciences and Plant Pathology; and three research centers: Center for Biofilm Engineering, Center for BioInspired Materials and the Thermal Biology Institute to provide students with the didactic and laboratory instruction they require to become successful research scientists.
-Members of the MB Program faculty are internationally recognized for their research.
-We have over 68 participating faculty (http://mbprogram.montana.edu) for the above mentioned departments and centers.
+This interdisciplinary program brings together faculty, departments, and research centers across campus: Astrobiology; Chemical and Biological Engineering; Chemistry and Biochemistry, Computer Science, Earth Sciences, Ecology, Land Resources and Environmental Sciences, Mathematics, Microbiology & Cell Biology, Plant Sciences and Plant Pathology, Center for Biofilm Engineering, Center for BioInspired Materials, Pollinator Health Center, and the Thermal Biology Institute to provide students with laboratory instructions to become successful research scientists.

 Admission

-It is recommended that applicants for the Ph.D. program have a Bachelor’s or Master's degree with a solid foundation of science courses
+Applicants for the Ph.D. program have a bachelor's or master's degree with a solid foundation of science courses

 Admission to the doctoral program follows the requirements of The Graduate School.
-Factors that the department uses in its admissions process include GRE scores, TOEFL scores (for non-native English speakers), reference letters, GPA, research experience and previous coursework.
+Factors that the department uses in its admissions process include statement of purpose, reference letters, GPA, research experience and previous coursework.
+For international applicants, English proficiency is also required https://www.montana.edu/international/admissions/englishproficiencygraduate.html

 Details about applying can be found at http://mbprogram.montana.edu/application.asp.
-The Molecular BioSciences Program encourages applicants to use the online application procedure.
+The Molecular BioSciences Program requires applicants to use the online application.

 Financial Assistance